Theater/Playwriting MFA

 Number Required: 3

-From whom: Letters of recommendation should be obtained from college/university professors and/or professionals in the field who are familiar with their work.
+From whom: Letters of recommendation should be obtained from college/university professors and/or professionals in the field who are familiar with the applicant's work.

 Coursework Required for Admission Consideration: Particular coursework is not required, but evidence of playwriting experience and commitment to theater writing are required.